yemifalokun/predicting-weight-loss/README.md

 Three ML Applications were created, links to the corresponding notebooks are in [Outline of project](#Outline-of-project).
 These Applications provided the following results

-##### <ins> AI Application 1 - Linear Regression (LR) </ins>
+##### <ins> AI Application 1 - ML Regressors </ins>

-LR is a way to estimate the relationship between two variables.
-This can make predictions about future values of the variables (i.e., Calories loss)
+Regressors are a type of ML algorithms that can be used to predict a continuos value.
+The do this by learning from data (i.e., number of steps taken, total distance etc.) and then using that data to create a model that can make predictions about new data (i.e., number of calories lost)

-The application uses variables like Total Distance and No of Steps taken
+The application uses variables like Total Distance and No of Steps taken to predict number of calories that a user could lose.

 `Algorithm`: GradientBoostingRegressor